ToDo Application Example

-This tutorial should give a brief introduction to the Bottle WSGI Framework.
-The main goal is to be able, after reading through this tutorial, to create a project using Bottle.
-Within this document, not all abilities will be shown, but at least the main and important ones like routing, utilizing the Bottle template abilities to format output and handling GET / POST parameters.
+This tutorial gives a brief introduction to the Bottle WSGI Framework.
+The main goal this tutorial is, after finishing working yourself through, to be able to create a project using Bottle.
+Within this document, by far not all features are shown, but at least the main and important ones like request routing, utilizing the Bottle template engine to format output as well as handling GET and POST request are featured.
+The last section gives a brief introduction how to serve a Bottle application by a WSGI application server.

-To understand the content here, it is not necessary to have a basic knowledge of WSGI, as Bottle tries to keep WSGI away from the user anyway.
-You should have a fair understanding of the Python programming language.
-Furthermore, the example used in the tutorial retrieves and stores data in a SQL database, so a basic idea about SQL helps, but is not a must to understand the concepts of Bottle.
+To understand the content of this tutorial, it is not really necessary to have a basic knowledge of WSGI, as Bottle tries to keep WSGI away from the user anyway as much as possible.
+A fair bit of understanding of the Python programming language is of course required.
+Furthermore, the example application created in this tutorial retrieves and stores data in a SQL database, so (very) basic knowledge on SQL helps, but is not a must to understand the concepts of Bottle.
 Right here, SQLite is used.
-The output of Bottle sent to the browser is formatted in some examples by the help of HTML.
-Thus, a basic idea about the common HTML tags does help as well.
+As Bottle is a framework for web-based application, most of output send to the Browser is HTML.
+Thus, a basic idea about the common HTML tags certainly helps as well.
+In case HTML basic still need to be learned, a good starting point is the HTML tutorial on the Mozilla Developer Network website.

 For the sake of introducing Bottle, the Python code “in between” is kept short, in order to keep the focus.
-Also all code within the tutorial is working fine, but you may not necessarily use it “in the wild”, e.g. on a public web server.
-In order to do so, you may add e.g. more error handling, protect the database with a password, test and escape the input etc.
+Although all code within the tutorial works fine, it may not necessarily be used as-is “in the wild”, e.g. on a publically accessible server.
+To do so, e.g. input validtion, better database protection, better error handling and other things need to be added.

 Goals

-At the end of this tutorial, we will have a simple, web-based ToDo list.
-The list contains a text (with max 100 characters) and a status (0 for closed, 1 for open) for each item.
-Through the web-based user interface, open items can be view and edited and new items can be added.
+At the end of this tutorial, a ready-to-use, simple, web-based ToDo application is going to be programmed.
+The app takes tasks, each one consisting of a text (with max 100 characters) and a status (0 for closed, 1 for open).
+Through the web-based user interface, open task can be view and edited and new tasks can be added.

-During development, all pages will be available on localhost only, but later on it will be shown how to adapt the application for a “real” server, including how to use with Apache’s mod_wsgi.
+During development, all pages will be available under the address 127.0.0.1 (aka: localhost) in a web browser running on the same machine as the Bottle application code.
+Later on it will be shown how to adapt the application for a “real” server.

-Bottle will do the routing and format the output, with the help of templates.
-The items of the list will be stored inside a SQLite database.
+Bottle will do the routing and format the output with the help of templates.
+The tasks will be stored inside a SQLite database.
 Reading and writing the database will be done by Python code.

 • catching errors